 If you notice a stray or wild animal that is injured or out of control and causing harm to people or property, please call animal control at once.
 If he does not immediately answer his phone, contact the Brown County Sheriff's Department at (920) 391-7450.

 Dog & Cat Licenses

 By April 1 of each year, all dog and cat owners must register their animal with the Village of Howard.
 Dog licenses require proof the animal is current on its rabies shots.

 Feral Cat Trap, Neuter & Return (TNR) Program

-The Village of Howard has created a Feral Cat Trap, Neuter, and Return (TNR) Program in conjunction with Cats Anonymous.
+The Village of Howard practices Trap, Neuter, and Return (TNR).
 The TNR program is a humane way to control the feral cat population.
-To date, the TNR program has spayed or neutered over 80 feral cats and returned them to their caretakers.
-Feral cats that have been spayed or neutered have a cropped ear like the cat pictured at left.
+Feral cats are trapped, spayed or neutered, vaccinated for rabies and distemper, and have their left ear tipped like the cat pictured here.

 If you are caring for a feral cat and would like to participate in the TNR Program, please contact Animal Control.
-The veterinarians at Cats Anonymous are volunteer veterinarians.
-To assist in covering the cost of medicine and anesthetics, Cats Anonymous suggests a $50 donation for cats participating in the TNR program.
+There is no charge for this program.

 State law requires all animals to have access to food, water and shelter that provides as much protection from the local weather as is necessary for the health of the animal.
 These links provide thoughtful ways to ensure care for your pets during the changing weather: